 Minimum Standards for Consumer tDCS Devices

-- Maximum Current Output of 2.2mA – The device should not be manufactured to output more than 2 milliamps of electrical current.1 However, due to the precision qualities of electronic components, an acceptable error tolerance of 0.2mA is included.
+- Maximum Current Output of 2.2mA – The device should not be manufactured to output more than 2 milliamps of electrical current.1 However, due to the precision qualities of electronic components, an acceptable error tolerance of 0.2mA is acceptable.

-- Low Battery Indicator and/or Voltage Regulation
+- Low Battery Indicator or Voltage Regulation

-- Voltage Regulation – The implementation of boost voltage circuitry sets the variable voltage supplied by the battery to a constant voltage level used to power the tDCS device.
-With a constant power (voltage) supply, the device’s ability to overcome external resistance will not reduce as the battery(batteries) deplete over time.
-If Boost Conversion circuitry is implemented, the manufacturer should publicly state the maximum resistance the device can overcome, before it is unable to accurately produce constant voltage.
+- Voltage Regulation – Voltage regulation, technically referred to as “boost voltage,” sets the output of the battery to a constant voltage level.
+With a constant & reliable power supply, the tDCS device’s ability to overcome external resistance will not decrease as the battery/batteries discharge over time.
+If a tDCS device uses Boost Voltage, the manufacturer of the device should publicly state the maximum level of external resistance the device can handle before it is no longer able to produce an accurate level of current..